BX

 Strategy

-The ambition is to create a journey from station to square that is as seamless and as free from obstruction as possible.
+The ambition was to create a journey from station to square that is as seamless and as free from obstruction as possible.
 This has led to the station access being laid out with the stairs and escalators running directly in front of the bridge entrance, providing an intuitive free flowing route to the station square below.
 The 13m high cantilevered canopy sits on a column grid that is offset from the centre to allow a clear pedestrian route and provide a vista of the Station Square.

 Specificity